omkarnagvekar/emberjs-standards/README.md

-# Emberjs Coding Standards
-JavaScript Coding Standards - ININ Mumbai
+# Ember/Javascript/ES6 Coding Standards - ININ Mumbai

 This README outlines JavaScript/ES6 coding standards to be followed in Ember application.